evankanderson/lightweight-prow-approve/README.md

     **must** be a maintainer, even if the first set of eyes was from a maintainer.
 In practice, this means that non-maintainers can't do useful reviews, and increases the load on existing maintainers.

+## Current Status

+Not working -- currently working on fetch the PR data and reading the OWNERS files out of the repo.

+## How it should work:

+For each PR, we collect the set of authors and files touched, and then compute which files the authors are already OWNERS on.
+We then collect the set of OWNERS for any remaining files, and return the list.
+We also check that there is at least one non-author approval on the PR (TODO).